lp-hub/localRAG/README.md

 ## Free, local, open-source RAG with SQLite & FAISS

-- Created & tested with Python 3.12, llama-cpp-python, LangChain,
+- Created & tested with Python 3.12, llama.cpp, LangChain,
 - FAISS, and Gradio.
 Works offline on Ubuntu with NVIDIA GPU (for
-- CUDA acceleration) and GGUF model
+- CUDA acceleration) and GGUF model.
+OCR scripts available.

 #### Set up: